Essence1987/logos/README.md

 # **Test**

 To run tests on this application, enter the following command into the terminal: <p style="text-align: center;"><br><strong>nxt jest</strong></p> <br>If you would like to create your tests you can edit the shapes.test.js file with your updated testing parameters and then run the command.

+For a demonstration, please watch the following video:

 # **Credits**